0zzz7y/backup/README.md

 # Backup

-A pair of lightweight Bash scripts for backing up and restoring your workstation setup.
+A set of lightweight Bash scripts for backing up and restoring workstation setup as well as installing essential software.

 ---

-## ✦ Backup Script (`backup.sh`)
+## ✦ Backup Script

 Backed up items:
 - Flatpak apps list (`flatpaks.txt`)